sonrabakarim/barlkk/_posts/2015-06-03-automating-ios-app-icon-creation.md

 # Run the resize script to create asset images

-To run the resize script simply type the following from the command line in the same directory where your new image resides:
+To run the resize script simply type the following from the command line in the directory where your new image resides:

 ```sh
 ./resize.sh appicon.svg
 ```

-You’ll see some verbose output as the script goes to work rasterizing your SVG to PNG images of various sizes for iOS.
+You’ll see some verbose output as the script goes to work rasterizing your SVG into PNG bitmap images of various sizes for iOS.
 Wait for it to finish and then type `ll` again.
 You should see something like this:

 ```
 root@63041193137f:/App-Icon-Template# ll